gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 They take the coat.

-The scene is described with almost no detail — a few lines.
+The scene is described with almost no detail.
+A few lines.
 Abrupt, brutal, over.

 The coat is gone.

 Akaki reports the theft.
-He is sent to the police, then to a "Person of Consequence" — a newly promoted official who has adopted the manner of importance through shouting, slowness, and administrative brutality.
+He is sent to the police, then to a "Person of Consequence", a newly promoted official who has adopted the manner of importance through shouting, slowness, and administrative brutality.